yusuf-setiawan/Haulio-FarmFresh/README.md

 - Select the 'Haulio.FarmFresh.Web' project as the startup project.
 - Check the connection string in the appsettings.json file of the 'Haulio.FarmFresh.Web' project, change it if you want.
 - Open Package Manager Console, Select the 'Haulio.FarmFresh.DAL' project as the default project. and run the **Update-Database** command to create your database.
+- You need to be authorized for Search Product.
+  Please login first by click Triangle Button after Cart Image.
+  Credential : Username : *Haulio* , Password : *FarmFresh*